 People with intellectual disabilities are those who develop at a below average rate and experience difficulty in learning and social adjustment.
-The regulations for the Individuals with Disabilities Education Act (IDEA) provide the following technical definition for intellectual disabilities:
+Intellectual disabilities are not diseases, nor should they be confused with mental illness.

 Intellectual disabilities means significantly subaverage general intellectual functioning existing concurrently with deficits in adaptive behavior and manifested during the developmental period, that adversely affects a child's educational performance.

 'General intellectual functioning' is typically measured by an intelligence test.
 Persons with intellectual disabilities usually score 70 or below on such tests.